woltapp/react-geoinput/README.md

 ### `createGeoInput(input: Component, <options: Object>)`

-`createGeoInput` takes two arguments, first of which is your custom input (or `DefaultGeoInput`), and the second one is options object.
+`createGeoInput` is a higher order component that takes two arguments, first of which is your custom input (or `DefaultGeoInput`), and the second one is options object.
+It can be wrapped with a custom input component, such as with the provided `DefaultGeoInput`.
+The beef of this library's logic is in this HoC; thus you are encouraged to make a custom implementation of the input.

 ##### The following options can be set: